Stray Dogs (2013 film): Plot summary

 A man and his two young children, a boy and a girl, are homeless in Taipei.
 During the day, the father has a job holding up a sign advertising real estate along a busy thoroughfare.
-The children spend their time wandering around stores and the landscape, which appears to be mostly depopulated.
-The family meets at night to wash in public bathrooms and sleep in abandoned buildings.
+The children spend their time wandering around stores and the cityscape, which appears to be mostly depopulated.
+The family meets at night to wash in public bathrooms and sleep in a makeshift shelter they have established in an abandoned building.
 Only occasional casual conversations are overheard.
 Long wordless sequences pass of the man performing daily activities: eating, drinking, sleeping, smoking, urinating, defecating, sometimes weeping.
 Obviously depressed, he violently assaults, then eats, an anthropomorphic cabbage that his daughter has kept as a toy.
 A woman, the kids' mother or at least a mother-like figure, stealthily observes the family.
-She "rescues" them from the rainstorm-drenched punt where the father has stowed them, and later joins the family in an abandoned building assuming her maternal role.
+She "rescues" them from the rainstorm-drenched punt where the father has tried to take them, and later joins the family in an abandoned building assuming her maternal role.